-- — Internet 300 (300 Mbps) plan starting at $40 per month with 1000 Mbps gigabit plans starting at $60/month.
-The DirecTV Select all-inclusive package includes TV and 300 Mbps internet for $90/month with no extra charge for unlimited data.
-New customers can get a free $100 Visa card with most high-speed plans.
+- — Internet 1000 Mbps gigabit plans starting at $60/month (the same price as the Internet 300 plan) for a limited time.
+The AT&T TV + Internet all-inclusive package includes TV and 300 Mbps internet for $95/month with no extra charge for unlimited data.
+Bundle TV and internet and get a free Visa gift card worth up to $300.

 - — Internet plans starting at $50/month with speeds of up to 400 Mbps, free modem rentals, free antivirus software, and no data caps.
-Internet plus TV bundles also start at $100/month, and Spectrum is offering up to a $500 buyout of your current contract if you switch.
+Internet plus TV bundles also start at $95/month, and Spectrum is offering up to a $500 buyout of your current contract if you switch.

-AT&T is a decent option if you’re looking to bundle internet with TV.
-Standard 300 Mbps internet plans start at $40 per month while high-speed Internet 1000 fiber optic plans start at an introductory $60 per month, or you can opt for a DirecTV Select and internet bundle for $90 per month with no extra fee for unlimited data allowance (a $30 value).
-New customers also get a $100 Visa card with most high-speed plans.
+AT&T is a solid option if you’re looking to bundle internet with TV.
+High-speed Internet 1000 fiber optic plans start at an introductory $40 per month right now, or you can opt for a AT&T TV + Internet bundle for $95 per month with no extra fee for unlimited data allowance (a $30 value).
+New customers who bundle TV and internet can also get a Visa card worth as much as $300.

 Spectrum internet plans start at $50 per month with speeds of up to 400 Mbps which isn’t a mind-blowing deal by itself, but the ISP is offering free modem rentals as well as free antivirus software with your plan.
 Basic speeds start at 100 Mbps, too.
 Furthermore, if you’re locked into a contract with another ISP you’re unhappy with, Spectrum is offering up to $500 to buy it out for you.
-Internet plus TV bundles also start at just $100 per month, which is one of the better deals going for a package of this kind.
+Internet plus TV bundles also start at just $95 per month, which is one of the better deals going for a package of this kind.

-Basic internet plans from Cox run the gamut from $30 per month for 10 Mbps download speeds up to $80 per month for speeds of up to 300 Mbps, with two tiers in between these two.
+Basic internet plans from Cox run the gamut from $30 per month for 10 Mbps download speeds up to $80 per month for speeds of up to 500 Mbps, with two tiers in between these two.
 Cox also has its high-speed “Gigablast” internet plan which starts at $100 per month, giving you even faster download speeds of up to 940 Mbps.
-TV and internet bundles are available starting at just $90, with 150 Mbps speeds and 220+ channels.
+TV and internet bundles are available starting at just $90, with 150 Mbps speeds and 140+ channels.